salvacarrion/autonmt/docs/index.md

 inside those four steps and how to bend each one to your research.

 !!! tip "Training a language model instead?"
     The same loop drives decoder-only LMs.
-You swap the parallel `DatasetBuilder` for a single-stream [`LMCorpusBuilder`](reference/datasets.md), the `Transformer` for a
+You swap the parallel `ParallelCorpusBuilder` for a single-stream [`LMCorpusBuilder`](reference/datasets.md), the `Transformer` for a
     [`GPT`](reference/core.md), and `AutonmtTranslator` for an `AutonmtCausalLM` whose verbs are `fit` / `evaluate` / `generate` — pretraining and instruction-tuning share one code